 Your data management plan (DMP) should be a brief document, no more than two pages, submitted as supplementary material to your application.
-This document's purpose is to explain how external data (i.e., data collected privately by researchers and not provided by Facebook through the Social Media and Democracy Research Grants) will be used for investigations.
-Please address the following in regards to any external data collected:
+This document's purpose is to explain how data will be used for investigations.
+Please address the following in regard to any data collected:

-- What data will your research use?

-- What data will your research generate?

-- What is your plan for managing the data during the project and after your project is complete?
+- What data will your research use? - What methods are you using to collect these data? - What data will your research generate? - What is your plan for managing the data during the project and after your project is complete?